ibm-cloud-docs/event-notifications/en-iam-assign-topic-subscription.md

 ## Before you begin
 {: #topics-subscriptions-access-step-0}

 If you are already managing instances of {{site.data.keyword.en_short}} or IAM, you do not need to create more.
-However, as this tutorial will modify and configure the instance we are working with, make sure that any accounts or services are not being used in a production environment.
+However, as this tutorial modifies and configures the instance you are working with, ensure that any accounts or services are not being used in a production environment.

 For this tutorial, you need:

 - An {{site.data.keyword.cloud}} Platform account
 - An instance of {{site.data.keyword.cloud_notm}} {{site.data.keyword.en_short}}
-- To complete the steps to manage access to the service, you should be the owner of the {{site.data.keyword.en_short}} instance.
-In other words, your user ID needs **administrator platform permissions** to use the IAM service.
-You may have to contact or work with an account administrator.
+- To complete the steps to manage access to the service, you must be the owner of the {{site.data.keyword.en_short}} instance.
+Your user ID needs **administrator platform permissions** to use the IAM service.
+You might need to contact or work with an account administrator.

 ## Grant Reader access to {{site.data.keyword.en_short}} instance
 {: #topics-subscriptions-access-step-1}